artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     ['really']
     ```

 2. **[5 points]** To determine how close two R2D2 commands are, we will need a method of determining the similarity of the two different vectors.
-We will use the cosign similarity metric.
+We will use the cosine similarity metric.
 Recall from linear algebra that the dot product between two vectors v and w is:

 > dot-product($\vec{v}, \vec{w}) = \vec{v} \cdot \vec{w} = \sum_{i=1}^{N}{v_iw_i} = v_1w_1 +v_2w_2 +...+v_Nw_N$